 - Peel off skin.

-Bake in preheated oven at 350 deg for 25 minutes.
+Bake at 350 degrees for 25-30 minutes.

 Lastly, remove brownies from the oven and cool to room temperature in the pan.
 This step is important!
 You need to let the brownies cool in the glass pan because they continue to bake.

 Frosting is optional, but highly recommended.
 I made a coconut cream frosting for these plantain brownies and decorated them with miniature dark chocolate chips, dried edible flowers and bee pollen.

 These brownies need to be stored in the fridge.
 Place them in a sealed, air-tight container in the fridge for up to one week.

 Frequently Asked Questions